PPC Management Tools For Agencies That Scale

 Unified Reporting & Analytics

-Your chosen solution should aggregate data from all platforms into unified reports.
-Compare performance across channels with normalized metrics.
+Your solution should aggregate data from all channels into unified reports.
+Compare performance with normalized metrics.
 Generate client-ready reports automatically with your branding.
-The best options include customizable dashboards, scheduled report delivery, and the ability to drill down into granular performance data.
+The best options include custom dashboards, scheduled delivery, and granular drill-downs.

 - Cross-platform analytics